Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

 It’s natural to want to say yes to everything that comes our way.

+Carpe diem!
+Live life to the full!
+YOLO!
+FOMO!
 Don’t want to let anyone down-o!

 Be strategic in the invitations you accept, the extra classes you go to, the hobby projects you undertake.
 Focus on the things you think will either a) have the biggest impact on your long-term life goals or, b) give you the greatest happiness and fulfilment in the here and now.

-Less can sometimes be more: better to have a more manageable schedule, do the things on it well, and feel good about life, don’t you think?
+Less can sometimes be more.
+Better to have a more manageable schedule, do the things on it well, and feel good about life, don’t you think?

-“The difference between a mountain and a molehill is your perspective.”Al Neuharth
+The difference between a mountain and a molehill is your perspective.Al Neuharth, businessman and newsman

-Our next set of student stress management tips are all about keeping things in focus, not letting the way you’re looking at things spin out of control.
+Our next set of student stress management tips are all about keeping things in focus, and not letting the way you’re looking at things spin out of control.

-… as Exam Study Expert readers, you’re all rounded, complicated, messy, unique and brilliant people, with more talents and quirks than I can possibly imagine.
+As Exam Study Expert readers, you’re all rounded, complicated, messy, unique and brilliant people, with more talents and quirks than I can possibly imagine.

-Don’t think for a moment that the results of an exam:
+So, don’t think for a moment that the results of an exam: